-Serving Colts Neck, Hazlet, Holmdel, Matawan, Marlboro, Middletown, Morganville, Old Bridge, and Surrounding Areas
+Welcoming students from Colts Neck, Hazlet, Holmdel, Matawan, Marlboro, Middletown, Morganville, Old Bridge and beyond.

 I live and teach in Matawan, New Jersey.
-My students range in age from 4 to 18, and beyond.
+My students range in age from 4 to 18 and up.
 Though some of my young students go on to major in music, and I am very proud of them, I especially love teaching curious, enthusiastic kids who won't make their living as musicians.
 All of my students are taught to the same high standard.

 My hope for all my students is that music will be a wonderful, healthy way for them to express themselves throughout their lives.

 AT THE PIANO LESSON

 I strive for well-rounded lessons.
 I provide students with the best possible music education in a positive, supportive, nurturing, no stress environment.
-I use favorite method books with the youngest students, and when they graduate from those, we move on to the graded curriculum of the Royal Conservatory of Music.
+I use favorite method books with the youngest students, and once they graduate from those, we move on to the graded curriculum of the Royal Conservatory of Music.
 I love teaching all styles of music, from old to new, and I supplement the core material with lots of extra fun pieces.
 Lessons include theory, technique, singing, ear-training, and sight-reading.
 Many of my students try out for, and are chosen to play piano in their school orchestra or jazz band.

 BENEFITS OF STUDYING AND PLAYING MUSIC